LesiaFedorenko/Junior-Python-Internship/README.md

 # Junior-Python-Internship

+### Task
+From the website, https://www.kijiji.ca/b-apartments-condos/city-of-toronto/c37l1700273 collected all ads, pagination includes.
+Saved database dump to SQL file.

 ### Install
 Using Docker.
-Run by command in data_project directory:
+Run by command:

 ```
 docker compose up -d
 ```

 ### Install Pipenv
 Pipenv is a new popular way of automatically creating a 'virtualenv' for the project.
 It creates Pipfile and Pipfile.lock.